3.4: Communication Within and Between Neurons

 Figure 7.
 Representation of ion concentrations inside (intracellular) and outside (extracellular) a neuron in the unmyelinated segment of the axon.

 There is a membrane potential at which the force of diffusion is equal and opposite to the force of electrostatic pressure.
 This voltage, called the equilibrium potential, is the voltage at which no ions flow.
-Since there are several ions that can permeate the cell’s membrane, the baseline electrical charge inside the cell compared with outside the cell, referred to as resting membrane potential, is based on the collective drive of force on several ions.
+Since several ions can permeate the cell’s membrane, the baseline electrical charge inside the cell compared with outside the cell, referred to as resting membrane potential, is based on the collective drive of force on several ions.
 Relative to the extracellular fluid, the membrane potential of a neuron at rest is negatively charged at approximately -70 millivolts (mV).
-These are very small voltages compared with the voltages of batteries and electrical outlets that are measured in volts not millivolts, and range from 1.5 to 240 volts.
+These voltages are tiny compared to those of batteries and electrical outlets, which are measured in volts, not millivolts, and range from 1.5 to 240 volts.

 Let us see how these two forces, diffusion and electrostatic pressure, act on the four groups of ions mentioned above.